 - Conduct your search using quotation marks.
 By doing so, you tell Google to search that exact phrase.
-For example, enter "private label backpack" or "backpack private label usa" to narrow down your search to relevant results. - Sometimes when doing this type of private label supplier research on Google, you may see Alibaba pages in the search results.
-If you want to exclude Alibaba, enter: "-site:alibaba.com" in your search, along with your keywords, to prevent any Alibaba site results from appearing.
+For example, enter "private label backpack" or "backpack private label usa" to narrow down your search to relevant results. - Sometimes when doing this type of private label supplier research on Google, you may see Alibaba.com pages in the search results.
+If you want to exclude Alibaba.com, enter: "-site:alibaba.com" in your search, along with your keywords, to prevent any Alibaba.com site results from appearing.

 Sourcing agents assist companies in sourcing products with the best quality and price.
 They often speak the language in the country from which you are sourcing in order to make the process much easier on you.
 This may give you a competitive edge in finding more affordable pricing.
-You can find reputable sourcing agents online, and Alibaba also offers a limited sourcing agent service.
+You can find reputable sourcing agents online.